AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication/README.md

 A reproduction of a following Mining Software Repository(MSR) research paper as part of the MSR course 2020/21 at UniKo, CS department, SoftLang Team:

-"Exploring the Security Awareness of the Python and JavaScript Open Source Communities"[1][2] by Gábor Antal, Márton Keleti & Péter Hegedűs.
+"A Soft Alignment Model for Bug Deduplication"[1] by Irving Muller Rodrigues, Daniel Aloise, Eraldo Rezende Fernandes and Michel Dagenais.

-The Code[7] & Dataset[4][5] were licensed as [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) by research paper authors.
+The Code[4] & Dataset[3] were licensed by research paper authors.

 This project is licensed under the [GNU GPLv3](LICENSE.md).